z3lx/genshin-fov-unlock/README.md

 - Originally inspired from [**genshin-utility**](https://github.com/lanylow/genshin-utility).

 ## License
-This project is licensed under the GPL-3.0 License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.